rasmenis/Digital-Portfolio-Term4/README.md

 To complete this activity, I planned and rehearsed my answers to typical interview questions, ensuring that each response followed the CAR framework.
 I recorded myself delivering the answers, focusing on **tone, posture, and clarity**.
 After reviewing the video, I identified areas for improvement, such as **eye contact** and **pacing**, and refined my performance.
-At **Plum Systems**, I apply similar self-evaluation techniques when doing sprint reviews or demonstrating completed features, ensuring my communication is confident and concise.
+At my workplace, I apply similar self-evaluation techniques when doing sprint reviews or demonstrating completed features, ensuring my communication is confident and concise.

 ###  Result
 This activity provided practical experience in presenting myself professionally under simulated pressure.
 I developed better self-awareness, improved my confidence, and strengthened my ability to articulate technical skills and experiences effectively.
-These improvements have positively impacted my performance in meetings and face-face presentations at Plum Systems.
+These improvements have positively impacted my performance in meetings and face-face presentations at my workplace.

 ### 📸 Evidence
 <img width="1358" height="605" alt="2023" src="https://github.com/user-attachments/assets/bf3e88d9-ac1f-4e74-813d-a1388cd3e2bb" />